 Data management, sharing and collaboration

 Aside from the issues of consistent data collection, this theme recognises the need for sharing of data between interested parties and related issues around acquisition, creation, accessibility and management of big data sets.
-It also recognises that the environment is shared by a wide variety of users, all of whom potentially impact the environment to a greater or lesser extent, and the need to share data and lessons learnt and consider cumulative impact and potential trade-offs.
+It also recognises that the environment is shared by a wide variety of users, all of whom potentially impact the environment to a greater or lesser extent, and the need to share data and lessons learned and consider cumulative impact and potential trade-offs.

 This theme runs throughout the programme.
 Reducing the environmental impact of oil and gas extraction is a key priority for the sector.
 Improvements in the scientific understanding and technology used during hydrocarbon resource extraction will result in lower levels of environmental impact and will directly influence UK oil and gas industry regulations.